 The music is based on the area’s old wedding music, but new music has always been composed as well.
 The most well-known amateur folk musician composers in Kaustinen region are Konsta Jylhä, Wiljami Niittykoski and Otto Hotakainen.
 Numerous professional musicians and bands have originated in Kaustinen and have made a name for themselves around the world, some relying more on the region’s musical heritage and some less.

-You can find out more about the history and present of Kaustinen Fiddle Playing in the Finnish Wiki-inventory for Living Heritage.
+You can find out more about the tradition in the Finnish Wiki-inventory for Living Heritage.

-The highlight of the year is the Kaustinen Folk Music Festival in July.
-Thousands of musicians from all over Finland and the world perform at the week-long festival.
-Groups from Kaustinen perform many times a day.
+The highlight of the year ever since 1968 is the week-long Kaustinen Folk Music Festival in July.
+The biggest folk music festival in Scandinavia with a yearly visit count of 40000–50000 brings together thousands of amateur and professional musicians from all over Finland and the world.
+The living heart of this huge feast is the local tradition, and Kaustinen groups perform many times a day.

-The tradition is kept up by individuals, groups and many heritage practitioners’ associations.
-The Kaustinen Youth Association, the Kaustinen Näppärit Association and the Kaustisen Folk Musicians’ Association are the member organisations of Pro Kaustinen Association which produces the Kaustinen Folk Music Festival.
-These and the Finnish Folk Music Institute, situated in Kaustinen, form the Intangible Cultural Heritage Working Group of Kaustinen Fiddle Playing associations which coordinates the Kaustinen Unesco-process and related measures.
+The tradition is kept up by individuals, groups and heritage practitioners’ associations, among others Kaustinen Youth Association, Kaustinen Näppärit Association and Kaustinen Folk Musicians’ Association.
+These three are the membership of Pro Kaustinen Association which produces the Kaustinen Folk Music Festival.
+Finnish Folk Music Institute, situated in Kaustinen, supports with its expertise both local as well as all Finnish folk music and folk dance communities in safeguarding their musical heritage.

 phone +358 (0)40 358 8921